 Label all your tables by number… or how ever you will be categorizing them.

 Next, start writing each guests name onto a page marker and then place that guest at their appropriate table.
 The beauty of using the Post-It page markers on a glossy poster board is that they are completely re-positionable!
 Which means you can change the guest placement as many times as you need… no erasing or crossing out!
 Write the names once and easily find a spot for everyone…

-I used the different Post-It colors to help categorize our guests by: my family, his family, our friends and our work people.
+You can use the different Post-It colors to help categorize your guests by: your family, his family, your friends and work people.
 You can also use the colors to categorize what meal choice that guest has chosen; making it very easy to tell your caterer how many of each meal will be at each table.

 This is the fastest and easiest way I have found to make a wedding reception (or other large party) seating chart… it’s also easier if your Groom helps you too!
 Before you know it, all your tags will be on your board and you will be done!

 As with all our DIY tutorials, if you create one of our projects please send us a picture – We Love Seeing Your Creativity!
 If you use Instagram or Twitter please use the hashtag #SomethingTurquoiseDIY and it will show up on our Get Social page.
 Happy Crafting!

 Photography: Something Turquoise Photography for SomethingTurquoise.com // DIY tutorial: Jen | Something Turquoise // poster board, Post-it notes, and markers: Staples // nail polish: Sally Hanson Salon Effects nail strips

 Find the supplies you’ll need for this project from our affiliate links below:

 1/28/2015 Press Mention: I just had to share that this idea was featured in an episode of Orange Is The New Black!
 The one where Morello breaks into Christopher’s house, only to find that he is engaged and planning a wedding – but not to her!